Azure Local: The best of the cloud and on-premises

 And much more, you can find a comprehensive list here.

-Does Azure Stack HCI replace Windows Server?
+Does Azure Local (previously named Azure Stack HCI) replace Windows Server?

 The short answer is no, they are two different products, with two different jobs.